osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 compatible with any of the packages released, so you will need a catkin workspace for getting a valid `gazebo_ros_pkgs`.

-## Using the default Gazebo version for a ROS distribution
+## Using the default Gazebo-classic version for a ROS distribution

 For the users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box,